tud-mit-plone/escience/README.md

 ### Other

 For image processing needs, eScience requires several other libraries and their development headers.
-On Debian the libraries are packaged in `imagemagick libpng-dev libjpeg-dev libmagickwand-dev`.
+On Debian the libraries are packaged in `imagemagick libpng-dev libjpeg-dev libmagickwand-dev graphicsmagick`.

 ## Installation